tablelandnetwork/docs/docs/fundamentals/about/glossary.md

 ### Registry

-Tableland is one part on-chain, another part off-chain.
-The on-chain component is a "registry" smart contract that accepts SQL statements, thus, minting tables and providing data availability of SQL.
+Tableland is one part onchain, another part offchain.
+The onchain component is a "registry" smart contract that accepts SQL statements, thus, minting tables and providing data availability of SQL.
 Without the registry, you wouldn't be able to create nor mutate tables.
-The off-chain part is the Tableland network of validators that materialized the data.
+The offchain part is the Tableland network of validators that materialized the data.

 ## S